zspringer/vue-music-checkpoint/public/README.md

 ```

 Requirements:
-- `2.5 points`: All songs are drawn to the page with an extra button
+- `2.5 points`: All songs are drawn to the page with an extra buttons to add to myTunes
-- `5 points`: Entire song objects are passed to the myTunesService
+- `5 points`: Entire song objects are passed to the store
 - `2.5 points`: Once a song is sent to the `myTunes` it needs to be added to the `myTracks` array

 ### Step 2 - The MyTunes Component `Total Points: 10`